calvinlfer/Weather-Manager/README.md

 How many members have tried to login on 2017-04-15).
 Currently, the Persistence Query Example feeds off the raw events from the command side but does not feed those events to any read-side databases optimized to answer specific questions.

+**Note**: The Query side does not produce an optimal `Source` as you will end up having a potentially large and ever increasing amount of streams materialized in memory (one for each Member).
+A better way to do this is to tag the persisted Events and use `eventsByTag` instead.

 ### DynamoDB Table Creation

 If you are using [local DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html),